 I adapted this recipe from one of my most treasured cookbooks, The Gift of Southern Cooking by Edna Lewis and Scott Peacock.
 When I serve the fritters as a side dish, I offer them up, piping hot, in a bread basket at the table, as though they were biscuits or cornbread.
-When I pass them as hors d’oeuvres, as at this dinner, I usually accompany them with a spicy Sriracha mayonnaise for dipping. — Julia Reed
+When I pass them as hors d’oeuvres, I usually accompany them with a spicy Sriracha mayonnaise for dipping. — Julia Reed

 Yield: About sixteen 2-inch fritters